CESNET/metacentrum-user-docs/docs/troubleshooting/faqs/index.md

     - some howto on used mem, CPUs
     - duration is obvious
     - if CPU usage is low, usually the calculation is not so paralle as it should be

-- how can users prolong their jobs
-- what to edo if they run out of their quota

 -[]()
 - How to speed up a job apart from running it in parallel?